5 Signs A Guy Is Scared To Ask You Out, So Ask Him Out Instead

 4. He Suddenly Becomes Friends With Your Close Friends

-If they start to infiltrate your inner circle, it's probably because they low-key want to infiltrate you (read: sex stuff).
+If they start to infiltrate your inner circle, it's probably because they low-key want to infiltrate you (catch my drift?).
 OK, maybe not to that extent just yet, but still.

 "If he wins your friends' approval and starts popping up at the dinners, happy hours, and basically any event that your circle of friends is doing, it's likely that he is trying to get to know you better and fit into your world," says Salkin.